CAR ACCIDENT ATTORNEY ST. PAUL, MN

 DO I HAVE A CASE?

 Whether you have a case depends on two things: fault and injuries.
-The first question is whether you are at fault for the crash.
+The first question is whether you are at fault for the crash or if you are an accident victim.
 Sometimes that is an easy question.
 For example, someone who has been rear-ended is almost never going to have any fault.
 Same with a passenger in car accident.
 In more complicated cases, the law looks at whether each driver is negligent, meaning they did not act as a reasonable person would have.

 Minnesota is a comparative fault state, meaning that we compare the fault of one person to another to determine if you have a case.
 If you are 50% or less at fault for a car accident, you will have a claim against the other driver or their insurance.
 Your damages will be reduced by the percentage you are at fault.
 For example, if your case is worth $100,000 but you are 25% at fault for the car accident, you will recover $75,000.
 Someone who is more than 50% does have a claim against the other person involved in the car crash.

-Analyzing fault can be complicated and stressful and is something an experienced St. Paul car accident attorney can help with.
+Analyzing fault can be complicated and stressful and is something that a St. Paul car accident attorney, who has years of experience, can help with.

 The second issue is damages.
 Damages are something that a person lost as the result of their injuries.
 This can be: